The progress of the organic hemp and linen sectors in France

 com blog 202309 teillage du chanvre 2023 2023

-So, what does that mean for linen?
+So, what about linen?

 Sources